galtay/nvidia_drivers/README.md

 # Development Packages

 Install some development packages system wide.
+You can copy/paste the commands below or run the scipt `install_dev_packages.sh` that is part of this git repo.

     sudo apt-get install -y emacs texlive imagemagick sudo apt-get install -y zlib1g-dev libbz2-dev libssl-dev libreadline-dev